 U.S. Career Institute's Certificate programs teach you real-world career skills.
 Each course includes step-by-step lesson materials, as well as instructional aides to help you learn.
-Tuition costs cover all of the materials you need, including textbooks, flashcards, and in some programs, hands-on equipment or even software.
-The tuition for each course varies based on the materials included.
-U.S. Career Institute tuition ranges from just \$585 for a Certificate in Child Day Care to \$2,289 for Massage Therapy.
+Tuition costs cover your instruction, support and course materials.
+You may need to gain access to or purchase manuals or supporting items as outlined in the course description.
+The tuition outlined in this catalog is subject to change.
+Please refer to your signed enrollment agreement for your tuition.
 Our low cost tuition can pay for itself when you are working in your career field.
 Which career will you invest in?